fatma-ai-coder/arabic-sign-language-translation/README.md

 ## Credits

 This project was originally developed by [Pavly Halim](https://github.com/pavlyhalim/Arabic-Sign-Language) under the MIT License.
-The current version includes adaptations and restructuring by Fatima Alamoudi as part of academic research on accessible AI applications.
+The current version includes adaptations and restructuring by Fatma Alamoudi as part of academic research on accessible AI applications.

 ## License